Related articles

 Contribution to documentation

-The instrumentation API provided by Active Support allows developers to provide hooks which other developers may hook into.
-There are several of these within the Rails framework.
-With this API, developers can choose to be notified when certain events occur inside their application or another piece of Ruby code.
+The instrumentation API provided by Active Support allows developers to provide hooks that other developers can latch on to.
+There are several of these as part of Rails.
+With this API, developers can choose to be notified when certain events occur in their application or in another piece of Ruby code.

 $ git checkout -b add-activestorage-instrumentation-hooks-to-guide